Of stars and peoples

 Victor Grysembergh, a historian of the philosophy and sciences of antiquity (Mesopotamia, Greece and Ancient Rome), played a part in the rediscovery of fragments of the star catalogue compiled by the astronomer Hipparchus.
 He will speak on religious and philosophical questions among the Greeks and Romans.

-Sylvie Nony is a researcher in the history and philosophy of science from antiquity to the 16th century.
+Sylvie Nony is a researcher in the history and philosophy of science, particularly in the Arab world.
 Drawing on an Arabic treatise on natural philosophy entitled ‘Why the stars are visible at night and invisible by day’, this talk will explore theories of light diffusion.
 It will also place this knowledge within the history of its dissemination, particularly through Alhazen’s legacy in the Latin world.

 By Karine Mazel, storyteller, and Anaël Noury, musician.
 This first part of the performance will focus on tales from West Africa, Korea, and the Indigenous peoples of North America.